 We also recommend the following resource texts for further descriptions:

 Diana Adams, Esq. is Principal and Founder of Diana Adams Law & Mediation, PLLC, based out of New York City and Frankfurt, Germany.
 Diana founded this boutique family law and mediation firm which primarily serves the LGBTQIA+ community and non-nuclear families.

 Diana is a mediator, lawyer, speaker, facilitator, and coach.
-Healthy honest communication is the thread throughout Diana’s work, and she teaches Courageous Conversations workshops to help people communicate more honestly and effectively.
+Healthy honest communication is the thread throughout Diana’s work, and they teach Courageous Conversations workshops to help people communicate more honestly and effectively.
 In all of these roles, Diana encourages and teaches others to speak beyond taboos, through fear, about crucial issues like relationships, consent, sexuality, monogamy, parenting, money, and trauma and is passionately dedicated to helping form healthy, stable families and communities.

-Andy Izenson, Esq. is an Associate Attorney with Diana Adams Law & Mediation, PLLC and is a passionate advocate for queer and nontraditional families and for trans and gender-nonconforming youth.
+Andy Izenson, Esq. is a Senior Associate Attorney with Diana Adams Law & Mediation, PLLC and is a passionate advocate for queer and nontraditional families and for trans and gender-nonconforming youth.
 As a trained mediator and collaborative attorney, Andy aids every facet of Diana Adams' practice, and aids clients with a broad array of legal needs.
 In addition to being an attorney, Andy is an activist and educator around gender, sexuality, positive consent practices, and de-escalation and communication.
 He has spent the last decade creating community events in the LGBTQ and polyamorous communities, including week-long retreats, and learning about best practices for safety and accountability policies from that experience.